FuckingNode/fuckingnode.github.io/docs/learn/cross-runtime-support.md

 There's a single package manager for these platforms, `migrate` is useless.

-## No audit support anywhere non NodeJS
+## No audit support for Deno, Cargo, or Go

-Deno and Bun do not offer an `audit` command, neither do Go nor Cargo.
+Neither Deno, nor Golang, nor Cargo, offer an `audit` command.